 Hot dogs are a staple of the summertime, but canine overheating should be a serious concern for any responsible dog owner.
 Now there’s a dog collar that sends you a text alert when Fido’s getting too hot.

 The cleverly named Dog Caller contains a digital thermometer and SIM card.
 When the collar senses your dog’s temperature approaching dangerous territory, it automatically texts you with a handy alert.
-Still a prototype, expect the Dog Caller to hit markets some time in 2013 for the affordable price of $20.
+Still a prototype, the Dog Caller is slated to hit markets some time in 2013 for the affordable price of $20.

 2. Sheep collar cries wolf